MONEI/docs/docs/monei-js/reference.md

 ## `CardInput` Component

-CardInput is a customizable Component used to collect sensitive credit card information in your payment forms.
+CardInput is a customizable Component used to collect sensitive card information in your payment forms.

 ### Create an instance of the CardInput Component.